themesberg/flowbite-svelte/src/routes/docs/components/footer.md

 ---

 <script>
-  import { TableProp, TableDefaultRow, CompoAttributesViewer, GitHubCompoLinks } from '../../utils' import { P, A } from '$lib'
+  import { CompoAttributesViewer, GitHubCompoLinks, toKebabCase } from '../../utils' import { P, A } from '$lib' const dirName = toKebabCase(component_title)

-  const components = 'Footer, FooterBrand, FooterCopyright, FooterIcon, FooterLink, FooterLinkGroup'
 </script>

 The footer is one of the most underestimated sections of a website being located at the very bottom of every page, however, it can be used as a way to try to convince users to stay on your website if they haven’t found the information they’ve been looking for inside the main content area.